Women in the Maldives: Sexual rights

 Catcalling and sexual harassment are major problems in Maldives for Maldivian and foreign women alike.
-Women find that it is a daily part of their lives to be harassed in the streets.
 A total of 96% of women in the Maldives reported having been harassed in the streets at some point in their lives, with 60% facing harassment before turning 16 and 40% reporting being sexually harassed before they turned 10.
 Men of all ages find catcalling perfectly acceptable in especially Male' city.
 Little to no action is taken against people who harass women and the number of sexual assaults and rapes are increasing.

 In 2013, a 15-year-old rape victim received a sentence of 100 lashes for fornication.
 The sentence was later overturned by the Maldivian High Court, following an international petition campaign led by Avaaz.
 A disproportionate number of women face public flogging for extra-marital sex compared to men: the majority of men accused of extra-marital sex are acquitted.
 (Maldivian law only enforces punishment to these actions only through admission.
-Even though the Maldives is a 100 percent Muslim country for nearly a thousand years, there is no record of stoning, or execution for murder unlike most other Islamic or Non-Islamic nations across the world.)
+Even though the Maldives has been a 100 percent Muslim country for nearly a thousand years, there is no record of stoning, or execution for murder unlike most other Islamic or Non-Islamic nations across the world.)

 Education

-The male female ratio of enrolment and completion of education to secondary school standards remains equivalent, with female students academically exceeding the results of male students in recent years.
+The male female ratio of enrolment and completion of education to secondary school standards remains equivalent, though women consistently have higher enrollment in the government's First Degree Scheme.
 But on average they earn less than half the salaries of men in the workplace, possibly as a consequence of a higher male education levels a few decades ago.
 However, with the increased number of females who pursue higher education, which is set to overtake males this is likely to change in the near future.
 This change is also seen positively in the birth rate, which currently sees the Maldives on a negative birth rate, due to prolonged educational periods and change in social norms.

 Politics

-In today's society some women hold positions in government and business but they are heavily under-represented.
+In today's society some women hold positions in government and business, but they are heavily under-represented.
 As of 2016 women only accounted for three out of 14 government ministers, five out of 85 lawmakers and six out of more than 180 judges.
 However the vast majority of Civil Servants are female employees.